Maoism in the US

 The position that the “armed sea of masses” is “culture” bewilders both those aware of what the theory of the sea of armed masses entails, as well as those who understand a basic definition of the term culture.

 Instead of analysis, the reader is presented with more platitudes, a word salad of revolutionary sounding phrases strung together, which if dissected, mean almost nothing.
 Again, the seizure of power is sidelined for service programs and chasing reforms.
-The revisionists leap from community gardens (allegedly donated by their slumlord parents) and rent concessions to “political power,” and at no point connect the dots on how the masses themselves are converted into soldiers of the Red Army.
+The revisionists leap from community gardens and rent concessions to “political power,” and at no point connect the dots on how the masses themselves are converted into soldiers of the Red Army.
 This lapse of theory is either due to being novices, to being intentional right opportunists, or more likely a bit of both.

 In a bold display of their total lack of Bolshevization, the revisionists find it appropriate to outline their internal processes in public documents, which prove that the “party” they seek to create has no intention of becoming a militarized war machine, or even illegal.
 Their public document is so vague, with so much useless verbiage, that it can be reduced to mere posturing and point-scoring.
 For all its talk of social investigation and class analysis there is a glaring lack of focus on the actual proletariat and a persistent attempt at replacing its role with that of a whole nation, or worse with the lumpen-proletariat.